-TAG NAME log_ip_on_unect
+TAG NAME log_ip_on_direct

 Description This tag enables/disables logging of IP adress/hostname in the access.log file

 Build Option Default

 Usage log_ip_on_direct on off

-Defects
+Default log_ip_on_direct on

 By making this directive to on, logs the IP Address of the destination server in the access.log file.
 If you want the hostname to be logged, then configure the directive to off mode.